Stealth Veil Reviews: Collection of Laser Veil Expert Reviews & Tests

 Speed Measurement Labs Laser Veil Reviews

-Below is the report of SML’s testing of the Veil Stealth Coating from the 2004 test:
+Below is the report of one of SML’s testing of the Veil Stealth Coating:

 Knowing the futility of a radar detector’s ability to provide any advanced warning to police laser guns, many laser counter measures have become popular.
 Last year we tested a product designed to reduce the laser Veil targeting profile of a vehicle.
 The product was Laser Veil, www.laserveil.com, and it showed promise.